No matter what stage you’re at in your career, switching to a new career as a lawyer is scary.

 3. Look at second careers for lawyers within the legal industry

-A career change for lawyers could simply look like a different role within legal.
+As an attorney, a career change could simply look like a different role within legal.
 This might be an attractive option where you could continue to leverage your skills and experience, while still staying in the same industry.

 There are many related professions in the legal industry—even outside of core legal roles like lawyers, paralegals, and legal secretaries.
 This includes client service managers, legal recruiters, and e-discovery professionals.
 The world of legal technology also opens up a wide range of potential career options, which we’ll explore further below.
 You may also want to consider practicing law part-time as you explore a second career, until you’re ready to leave your current role.